Changissnz/nu_merchant_principal/README.md

 negative value, by function $\mathbb{C}$ inflicted upon agent $S_1$, to nullification of a previous action taken, and the fourth column shows probabilities of these effects' actualization.

+The information broker's use of these two strategies, implicating security-breaker and preventative security, run converse to the actions taken by the spectated.
+The vulture, as this kind of information broker, is a protector not for the well-being of the spectated.
+It is the main agent in the Game of Spilling Secrets; the secrets belong to the spectated, most unwelcoming to the vulture.
+This particular game becomes very complicated when the spectators, all vultures, are not strongly allied with each other.
+Situations of weakly-connected and adversarial-transformed alliances have been described in the section Shifty and Shifting Alliances Pt.
+II.